diljale/vehicle_detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried RGB, HSV, LUV and YCrCb color space.
+I also experimented with extracting HOG feature from single channel vs ALL channels.
+I changed other HOG parameters like pixels_per_cell and cells_per_block.
+I randomly selected 500 images and split them into test and train test.
+I then experimented with different paramerts and colro space and added histogram and spatial binning to figure out best combination.
+I then tried set of combinations that gave good result on full training set.
+I selected parameters which provided best accuracy on test set.

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+Describe how (and identify where in your code) you trained a classifier using your selected HOG features and color features.

-I trained a linear SVM using...
+I trained a linear SVM using HOG, histogram and spatial binning features in YCrCb color space.
+The code the same in 3rd code cell in IPython notebook.
+I used train_test_split and shuffle functions to randomize data and split it into test and training sets.
+I also normalized features.

+![alt text][image8]

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I started with experimenting on different window sizes from 32 to 256 in steps of 32 on test images.
+I also tried variable combinatio from 32 to 96 in variable steps of 12,16, 24.
+Evetually i fou dwindow sizes which gave best result.
+These were 64 to 160 in steps of 32.
+I also experimented with overlap values and saw 0.8 giving best results.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I reduced region of search by experimenting with x_start, x_stop, y_start, y_stop values, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---